ARM-software/arm-trusted-firmware/docs/ras.rst

 Engaging the RAS framework
 --------------------------

-Enabling RAS support is a platform choice conjunctional of three distinct but related build options:
+Enabling RAS support is a platform choice constructed from three distinct, but related, build options:

 -  ``RAS_EXTENSION=1`` includes the RAS framework in the run time firmware;